flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Gandhi access for domain:
     - sent by: [[@andrewe]]
     - to: tech.group@social.coop
-    - TWG will have tech privledges, FWG billing and
+    - TWG team: tech privledges; FWG team: billing & admin.
+    - main account: passkey held FWG, but TWG has
 - Two Edus remain
     - Corp woes
     - On the feasibility of revolutions